-- Non-profits that BetterHelp has donated therapy services, including NAMI, to support frontline healthcare workers; me too.
+Non-profits to which BetterHelp has donated therapy services include NAMI, to support frontline healthcare workers; me too.
 International, to support people affected by sexual violence; the Malala Fund and Restore Her Voice, to support Afghanistan refugees; Sandy Hook Promise, to support those affected by gun violence; OUT Foundation, to support LGBTQ+ athletes; and more.
-Updates on how BetterHelp is continuing its support for the community are available on BetterHelp’s LinkedIn page.
+Updates on how BetterHelp continues its community support are available on BetterHelp’s LinkedIn page.

-An important mission of BetterHelp is to support individual well-being—as well as that of the community—by providing affordable, convenient, professional therapy services.
-BetterHelp can help you access resources and support that might not be as readily available in other formats.
+A vital mission of BetterHelp is to support individual well-being—as well as that of the community—by providing affordable, convenient, professional therapy services.
 With BetterHelp, you can strengthen the mind-body connection, enhance your emotional resilience, face life’s challenges, and improve your overall health.